the-data-center/placing-prosperity-USALEEP/README.md

 ### Instructions for replication

 *Placing Prosperity* focuses on New Orleans and its 8-parish metro area.
 Anyone wishing to replicate the analysis for another region would have to use the relevant FIPS codes.
+Downloading some of the data requires a [census API key](https://www.census.gov/data/developers/guidance/api-user-guide.html).

 These R scripts are used to import, clean, and combine data sets.
 They should be run in order before conducting the analysis.

+- 01_libraries.R -- Loads R packages and sets the user's API key.
-- 01_libraries and load data.R -- Loads R packages and imports data, either locally from the inputs folder or via API.
+- 02_load and pull data.R -- Loads data from the web, from the census API, and from the local "inputs" folder
+- 03_cleaning and analysis.R -- Performs additional cleaning and analysis to prep the data sets
-- 02_graphics themes.R -- Loads a set of colors, fonts, and ggplot templates used at The Data Center.
-DELETE?
+- graphics themes.R -- Loads a set of colors, fonts, and ggplot templates to match The Data Center's brand and design style.
-- 03_cleaning and analysis.R -- Performs additional cleaning of data sets

 With the data loaded, the following R scripts are used to conduct the analysis.
 The scripts generally use ggplot to make charts and to export CSV files to the **outputs** folder.
 Each script corresponds with a chapter in the final report.
-These CSV files are then used to generate interactive graphics for the final project web site.
+The scripts were first used to generate draft versions of the charts using ggplot, and the interactive graphics on the final project web site were developed using the CSVs.

 - chapter 1 graphics.R
 - chapter 2 graphics.R
 - chapter 3 graphics.R

-The final interactive graphics on the website were produced with separate charting libraries.

 #### Data sets